maim-lain/schooloflust/quests.md

 ### Milk Stand
 **Walkthrough:**
 - Quest becomes available on 9/???????????????????
-- Buy milk from the stand in your neighborhood
+- Buy milk from the stand in your neighborhood -> Go back home

 <br>